 We all do it.
 We all get stuck writing content for the same persona and the same stages of the buyer’s journey, neglecting to diversify.
 Either because that persona or buyer’s journey stage is important to our business, or simply because it’s easier to write about.

-Ashley Mortimer, the Search Optimization Marketing Specialist at American Family Insurance (AmFam), spoke about the buyer’s journey in her C3 presentation.
+Ashley Mortimer, the Digital Experience Content Strategist at American Family Insurance (AmFam), spoke about the buyer’s journey in her C3 presentation.
 She discussed AmFam’s overabundance of homeowner insurance content — despite the fact that they actually sell multiple different types of insurance.

 Realizing they were losing out on customers, AmFam performed a serious content audit analysis to fill all their content gaps and reach the customers they were missing out on.